turtlemarine/flurbo/README.md

 ```
 pacman -S mingw-w64-i686-toolchain make mingw-w64-i686-cmake mingw-w64-i686-boost mingw-w64-i686-openssl mingw-w64-i686-zeromq mingw-w64-i686-libsodium
 ```
-* Open the MingW shell via `MinGW-w64-Win64 Shell` shortcut on 64-bit Windows or `MinGW-w64-Win64 Shell` shortcut on 32-bit Windows.
+* Open the MingW shell via "MinGW-w64-Win64 Shell" shortcut on 64-bit Windows or "MinGW-w64-Win64 Shell" shortcut on 32-bit Windows.
 Note that if you are running 64-bit Windows, you will have both 64-bit and 32-bit MinGW shells.

 **Building**